 Past recipients have been:

-Patricia Werhane, Rruffin professor of business ethics at Darden Graduate School of Business Administration, University of Virginia (2004); Kim Clark, president of Brigham Young University–Idaho and former dean of Harvard School of Business (2006); Joel C. Peterson, lecturer in business at Graduate School of Business, Stanford University (2007); Jeanette Lynton, founder and CEO of Close to My Heart Corporation (2008); Orin Richards Woodbury, former president and CEO of Woodbury Corporation (2009); Dave Ulrich, professor of business at Ross School of Business, University of Michigan, and co-founder of the RBL Group (2010); Timothy P. Stratford, assistant U.S. trade representative for China affairs, Office of the United States Trade Representative, Executive Office of the President (2011); Omar Kader, founder and chairman of Pal-Tech and chairman of the Middle East Policy Council in Washington (2012).
+Patricia Werhane, Rruffin professor of business ethics at Darden Graduate School of Business Administration, University of Virginia (2004); Kim Clark, president of Brigham Young University–Idaho and former dean of Harvard School of Business (2006); Joel C. Peterson, lecturer in business at Graduate School of Business, Stanford University (2007); Jeanette Lynton, founder and CEO of Close to My Heart Corporation (2008); Orin Richards Woodbury, former president and CEO of Woodbury Corporation (2009); Dave Ulrich, professor of business at Ross School of Business, University of Michigan, and co-founder of the RBL Group (2010); Timothy P. Stratford, assistant U.S. trade representative for China affairs, Office of the United States Trade Representative, Executive Office of the President (2011); Omar Kader, founder and chairman of Pal-Tech and chairman of the Middle East Policy Council in Washington (2012), and Peter Metcalf, CEO and president of Black Diamond Equipment (2013).

 Held during the first week of April to commemorate John Muir's birthday, the Environmental Ethics Symposium explores the complex relationship between humans and nature.